heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 That's 209 characters to encode a single right parenthesis, WAT indeed!

 #### Summary
-We just spent an entire chapter learning about coercion, bitwise operations and logical operators.
+We just spent an entire post learning about coercion, bitwise operations and logical operators.
 We can better understand why there is often a disconnection between the actual and expected results when employing these features of JavaScript.
 Programmers who are adept at exploiting these nuances can often pack very complex behavior into a just a couple of characters.
 As I mentioned in my introduction this highly contextual code is what I am calling programmatic jargon but others have derogatorily tagged as WAT style programming.
 Here are a couple of points to remember when trying to use or read jargon in JavaScript.

 1. Programmatic jargon is a compression of code through the use of highly specific often technical rules of the language.
 2. Jargon is neither good nor bad, it depends on whether the speaker and the audience both understand the context and point of reference for the expression.